-A Professional Organizer Shows Us How to Store Our Holiday Decorations
+A Professional Organizer Showed Us How to Store Our Holiday Decorations

 Courtesy of Anthropologie

-There is another way, and that's actually taking the time to do it right.
-We know—in the Christmas holiday daze, we'd much prefer getting back to watching Forrest Gump for the hundredth time, but hear us out: With just a tiny bit of planning and minimal effort, you can actually save yourself a lot of headache next year.
-To help us craft the perfect plan of attack to store all our holiday decorations this year, we tapped professional organizer Shira Gill.
-Follow her smart tips, and next year's pre-holiday stress will be lifted.
+But there is another way, and that's actually taking the time to do it right.
+We know—in our post-Christmas holiday daze, we'd much prefer getting back to watching Forrest Gump for the hundredth time, but hear us out… With just a tiny bit of planning and minimal effort, you can actually save yourself a lot of headache next year.
+To help us craft the perfect plan of attack for storing all our holiday decorations this holiday season, we tapped professional organizer Shira Gill.
+Follow her smart tips for storing Christmas ornaments and you'll minimize next year's pre-holiday stress.

 There's no need to store excess decorations.
 "Before you pack up your holiday décor this season, make sure to toss any chipped ornaments and broken or damaged strings of lights to save yourself a headache next year," recommends Gill.
 "This is a great opportunity to clear out and donate any items you don't really use or love.
 Remember—it's your home, so you should fill it only with things you truly enjoy."